KDCinfo/icdots/README.md

 `[JavaScript]` `[react]` `[reactjs]` `[typescript]` `[coding practice]` `[coding fun]`

+## Other Potential Enhancements
+  - Save states to local storage.
+  - Activate multi-game option (the code is already in place for this).
+  - Enable real-time playing (2-way data binding...?)

 ## Tribute | Create React App with TypeScript

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/wmonk/create-react-app-typescript).